 Every Saturday we offer full-day excursions to interesting cities or sights that are included in the course fee, except for entrance fees.
 Possible destinations are:

-In Berlin the Humboldt-Institut offers German classes as intensive courses with 30 lessons per week, part-time courses with 4 or 6 lessons per week and one-to-one courses with 25, 30 or 40 lessons per week.
-The German classes of the Humboldt-Institut are offered for all language levels from A1 to C2.
+The Humboldt-Institut offers intensive German language courses in Berlin with 30 lessons per week, part-time German courses with 4 or 6 lessons per week and one-to-one German courses with 25, 30 or 40 lessons per week.
+The German classes in Berlin are offered for all language levels from A1 to C2.

 All intensive courses are available as a full-package including accommodation, full board and after-class activities.
 Further information on the courses can be found on the overview page German courses for adults.